Abnormal faeces in dogs and cats

 Physical examination

-The veterinarian will perform a physical exam that may include measuring the animal’s temperature, checking the heart and respiration, looking in the mouth, palpating the abdomen, checking for dehydration and performing a rectal examination.
+The veterinarian will perform a physical exam that may include measuring your pet’s temperature, checking the heart and respiration, looking in the mouth, palpating the abdomen, checking for dehydration and performing a rectal examination.

 Laboratory and diagnostic tests